PurpShell/purpshell/README.md

 [![Ceasefire Now](https://badge.techforpalestine.org/ceasefire-now)](https://techforpalestine.org/learn-more)

 Hello!
+I am working on [whatsmeow](https://github.com/tulir/whatsmeow), [Baileys](https://github.com/whiskeysockets/Baileys) and [WWebJS](https://github.com/pedroslopez/whatsapp-web.js).

   - 🔭 My love for understanding complex systems keeps me fascinated.
   - 📗 I love to learn more and I am open to new technology.
   - ❤️ Support my open source work on GitHub Sponsors, check out my profile [here](https://github.com/sponsors/purpshell).
   - 🧰 I have been tinkering since I was a kid.
 I learned how to modify the registry in Windows when I was 8, I began programming since I was 11 years old and I learned TypeScript and Node when I was 13.
+  - Proud Lebanese 🇱🇧

 <h2>On a daily basis (hover for names)</h2>
 <h3>Languages</h3>